-- Sensuality and sexuality are not opposed to or the enemy of spirituality.
+- Sensuality and sexuality are not the enemy of spirituality.
 Celebrate life!

 SAVY offers specialized Breast Cancer Care programs based on Ayurveda and Yoga Therapy under one of the Most Qualified Faculty in the World, and the Most Qualified Faculty in Canada.

 We offer other programs also under Cancer Care.

 Learn all that directly under expert guidance of one of the most qualified faculty in the world!